da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 Just to repeat an important fact, if one calls for example "mvn verify" all previous maven build lifecycle phases until verify get executed, one by one.

-**Note** For quick acceptance test runs you are always able to deactivate the building of DAWeb and JUnit tests with the switches

-    -DDAWeb=skip
-    -Dskip.surefire.tests=true

 ## Build and acceptance test the application on a development workstation